mshdabiola/WikipediaCommons/README.md

 ### Desktop

-This project leverages HydraulicApp Conveyor for packaging and distributing the Desktop application.
+This project leverages WikipediaCommons Conveyor for packaging and distributing the Desktop application.
-HydraulicApp Conveyor simplifies the creation of installers and distributable packages across various operating systems (Windows, macOS, Linux).
+WikipediaCommons Conveyor simplifies the creation of installers and distributable packages across various operating systems (Windows, macOS, Linux).

 1. Install hydraulic conveyor at [Hydraulic](https://downloads.hydraulic.dev/)